zuqer/okta-signin-widget/README2.md

 }
 ```

-- `features`
-  - `(Boolean) router` - Set to `true` if you want the widget to update the navigation bar when it transitions between pages.
+- `features.router` - Set to `true` if you want the widget to update the navigation bar when it transitions between pages.
 This is useful if you want the user to maintain their current state when refreshing the page, but requires that your server can handle the widget url paths.
 Defaults to `false`.
-  - `(Boolean) rememberMe` - Display a checkbox to enable "Remember me" functionality at login.
+- `features.rememberMe` - Display a checkbox to enable "Remember me" functionality at login.
 Defaults to `true`.
-  - `(Boolean) autoPush` - Display a checkbox to enable "Send push automatically" functionality in the MFA challenge flow.
+- `features.autoPush` - Display a checkbox to enable "Send push automatically" functionality in the MFA challenge flow.
 Defaults to `false`.
-  - `(Boolean) smsRecovery` - Allow users with a configured mobile phone number to recover their password using an SMS message.
+- `features.smsRecovery` - Allow users with a configured mobile phone number to recover their password using an SMS message.
 Defaults to `false`.
-  - `(Boolean) callRecovery` - Allow users with a configured mobile phone number to recover their password using a voice call.
+- `features.callRecovery` - Allow users with a configured mobile phone number to recover their password using a voice call.
 Defaults to `false`.
-  - `(Boolean) windowsVerify` - Display instructions for enrolling a windows device with Okta Verify.
+- `features.windowsVerify` - Display instructions for enrolling a windows device with Okta Verify.
 Defaults to `false`.
-  - `(Boolean) selfServiceUnlock` - Display the "Unlock Account" link to allow users to unlock their accounts.
+- `features.selfServiceUnlock` - Display the "Unlock Account" link to allow users to unlock their accounts.
 Defaults to `false`.
-  - `(Boolean) multiOptionalFactorEnroll` - Allow users to enroll in multiple optional factors before finishing the auth flow.
+- `features.multiOptionalFactorEnroll` - Allow users to enroll in multiple optional factors before finishing the auth flow.
 Default behavior is to force enrollment of all required factors and skip optional factors.
 Defaults to `false`.

 ### Social auth, oidc